- Online Training

 TIP #3: Humility

 As stated above, you must humble yourself before you have true impact.
 We as adults get stuck into a “I’m the adult, you’re the child.
 I know everything, you know nothing” modus operandi.
 This is a dangerous place to be.
 You will be surprised how much we can learn from the kids!
 But first, you must be willing to learn before that can every happen.
-This will create chemistry and trust in the relationship.
+This will create chemistry and trust in the relationship when training millennials.

 TIP #4: Service